Buenos Aires Hotels: Where to Rest Your Head

 Located downtown, this is a pizza place with an artsy edge and a party atmosphere.
 Try one of the salads—they’re phenomenal!

 A true classic, this is the oldest café in Buenos Aires.
 Started in 1858, it has maintained its charm and become an important piece of Porteño history.
 Go mid-morning to avoid the touristy crowd and you may even spot some locals!

 Not a restaurant, per se, but not to be missed.
 Located in Belgrano, Buenos Aires’ Chinatown started some years ago with only a few restaurants and has since grown into a fascinating and diverse place to eat and wander.
 With the recent influx of Peruvian cuisine and the freshest fish in town, you won’t want to miss the food stands where you can munch on eastern delicacies al paso (on the go).

-Buenos Aires Sights: What to See + Do
+Buenos Aires Attractions: What to See + Do

 You first stop should be the MALBA, otherwise know as the Museo de Arte Latinoamericano de Buenos Aires, which offers a private collection of Latin American art.
 After that, check out the MNBA, the Museo National de Bellas Artes, only five minutes away and boasting an impressive collection of classical international art.
 If you still have some time afterwards, take a peak at the Museo Nacional de Arte Decorativo (MNAD) paying special attention to the French chateau-style building.
 In need of a coffee after all that culture?
 The café is charming too!